mekowalski/beer-log-rails-js/AUTH.md

 -it's the #create action that i need correct
 -also, User model doesn't have attr of :uid
 -there's only the :user_id when their instance is created then they have an id

+-Successfully made google oauth work
+  1. i had to enable Contacts API and Google+ API
+  2. i had to change from omniauth-google to omniauth-google-oauth2
+  3. added uid to users
+  4. checked into auth object in browser terminal
+  5. retrieved auth['uid'] and auth['info']['email']